fsc-data-science/powered_by_flipside_pro/README.md

 # Powered by Flipside Pro
  Leveraging Flipside Pro to curate custom tables and manage incremental models with views.
 With some best practices in Tidy Data Engineering.

+# Reproducible Examples

+Within `production` you will find `.sql` files that follow the principles below (1 file per pipeline) to:

+1. create schemas/tables
+2. drop tables & recreate them
+3. Follow the MMUI pattern to build models incrementally
+4. Store the pattern within a `PROCEDURE` to call it on schedule.

 # Tidyness in Data Curation

 Hardcore database admins may be aware of the origins of relational databases.